UTAH CRIMINAL DEFENSE ATTORNEY

 What is sexual exploitation of a minor under Utah law?

-Can someone be charged without physically interacting with a minor?
+Can someone be charged even if there was no physical contact with a minor?

-What happens if multiple people had access to the same device?
+What happens if multiple people used the same computer or internet connection?

 Should I talk to law enforcement if they contact me?